abpanic/WebDev101/README.md

 [![Open in Visual Studio Code](https://img.shields.io/static/v1?logo=visualstudiocode&label=&message=Open%20in%20Visual%20Studio%20Code&labelColor=2c2c32&color=007acc&logoColor=007acc)](https://open.vscode.dev/GitHub.com/abpanic/WebDev101)

-# Web Development Basics for RestfulAPI debugging- A Curriculum
+# Web Development Basics for RestfulAPI debugging

 Following is a self-learn module with 24-lesson curriculum which is all about JavaScript, CSS, and HTML basics.
 Each lesson includes pre- and post-lesson quizzes, written instructions to complete the lesson, a solution, an assignment and more.
 Our project-based pedagogy allows you to learn while building, a proven way for new skills to 'stick'.